saintadjutor/Phishing-Analysis-and-Phishing-Emails-in-Action/README.md

 <h1>Phishing Analysis Fundamentals and Phishing Emails in Action</h1>

 <h2>Description</h2>
 Project consists of two TryHackMe rooms centered around analyzing phishing attacks and strategies.
 Descriptions, pictures, and task answers will be provided.
 The report can be used as a guide for both rooms.
+The report can be acessed via the Word Document.
 <br />

 <h2>Tools used</h2>